How to create an audience campaign

 You cannot target more than 1,000 companies in a single ad group.

-With industry targeting, you can show your ads only to people who work in specific industries (according to their LinkedIn profiles).
-You can also exclude people who work in specific industries from seeing your ads.
+With industry targeting, you can target your ads to be more (or less) likely to appear for people who most recently worked in specific industries (according to their LinkedIn profiles).

 - Search or browse for a type of industry.